-All interns may be called upon to help with teaching duties from time to time as well as general office administrative tasks including but not limited to mailing, printing, filing, photocopying and managing office inventory and supplies, as well as assisting with ad hoc projects and at events.
+All interns may be requested to help with general office administrative tasks including but not limited to printing, filing, photocopying, translating and managing office inventory and supplies, as well as assisting with ad hoc projects and at events.

 All interns will have the opportunity to get involved in many different aspects of Stepping Stones’ work listed below, and most interns will be required to do some teaching.
 Candidates may apply for a General Internship, or apply for one of the specialist vacancies below:

-- Coordinating a teaching programme, which includes managing and supporting assigned volunteers.
+- Coordinating a teaching program, which includes managing and supporting assigned volunteers.

-- Teaching at one or more of Stepping Stones' program sites.
+- Teaching at least once a week at Stepping Stones’ program sites.